David Lynch: 1987–1997: Established career

-Lynch met the television producer Mark Frost and they started working together on a biopic of Marilyn Monroe based on Anthony Summers's book The Goddess: The Secret Lives of Marilyn Monroe, but it never got off the ground.
-While talking in a coffee shop, Lynch and Frost had the idea of a corpse washing up on a lakeshore, and went to work on their third project, first called Northwest Passage and then Twin Peaks (1990–91).
-A drama set in an eponymous small Washington town where popular high school student Laura Palmer (Sheryl Lee) has been murdered, Twin Peaks featured FBI Special Agent Dale Cooper (MacLachlan) as the investigator trying to identify the killer, and discovering many of the townsfolk's secrets; Lynch said, "The project was to mix a police investigation with the ordinary lives of the characters."
-He later said, "[Mark Frost and I] worked together, especially in the initial stages.
+Lynch met television producer Mark Frost and they started working together on a biopic of Marilyn Monroe based on Anthony Summers's book The Goddess: The Secret Lives of Marilyn Monroe, but it never got off the ground.
+While talking in a coffee shop, Lynch and Frost had the idea of a corpse washing up on a lakeshore, and went to work on their third project, first called Northwest Passage and then Twin Peaks (1990–1991).
+A drama set in an eponymous small Washington town where popular high school student Laura Palmer (Sheryl Lee) has been murdered, Twin Peaks featured FBI agent Dale Cooper (MacLachlan) as the investigator trying to solve the crime and discovering many of the townsfolk's secrets along the way; Lynch said, "The project was to mix a police investigation with the ordinary lives of the characters [...]
+[Mark Frost and I] worked together, especially in the initial stages.
 Later on we started working more apart."
 They pitched the series to ABC, which agreed to finance the pilot and eventually commissioned a season comprising seven episodes.
 Richard Corliss wrote: "Long before the series' April premiere, ecstatic critics were priming TV viewers to expect the unexpected.
 Lynch's two-hour pilot didn't disappoint.
 It was frantic and lugubrious in turn, a soap opera with strychnine.
 In one night, the show had hip America hooked."